flomesh-io/osm-edge-docs/content/en/docs/getting_started/traffic_policies.md

   kubectl patch meshconfig osm-mesh-config -n osm-system -p '{"spec":{"traffic":{"enablePermissiveTrafficPolicyMode":true}}}'  --type=merge
   ```

-### Verify OSM is in permissive traffic policy mode
+### Verify osm-edge is in permissive traffic policy mode

 Before proceeding, [verify the traffic policy mode](#verify-the-traffic-policy-mode) and ensure the `enablePermissiveTrafficPolicyMode` key is set to `true` in the `osm-mesh-config` `MeshConfig` resource.
 Refer to the section above to enable permissive traffic policy mode.